openshift/installer/Documentation/install/openstack/openstack-terraform.md

 ## Prerequsities

+* **Terraform**: Tectonic Installer includes (and requires) Terraform v0.9.6.
+Other versions of Terraform are not guaranteed to work with this Installer.
- - **CoreOS Container Linux** - The latest Container Linux Beta (1353.2.0 or later) [uploaded into Glance](https://coreos.com/os/docs/latest/booting-on-openstack.html) and its OpenStack image ID.
+* **CoreOS Container Linux**: The latest Container Linux Beta (1353.2.0 or later) [uploaded into Glance](https://coreos.com/os/docs/latest/booting-on-openstack.html) and its OpenStack image ID.
- - **Tectonic Account** - Register for a [Tectonic Account][register], which is free for up to 10 nodes.
-You will need to provide the cluster license and pull secret below.
+* **Tectonic Account**: Register for a [Tectonic Account][register], which is free for up to 10 nodes.
+You must provide the cluster license and pull secret during installation.

 ## Getting Started
 OpenStack is a highly customizable environment where different components can be enabled/disabled.
 This installation includes the following two flavors: